Skip to main content

 shell

-Verify that wash is properly installed with:
+Verify that wash is properly installed and check your version for 2.0.3 with:

 bash

-wash --help
+wash -V

 Now that wash is installed, the next step is to build and publish a Wasm application.